Girls Like Girls: Music video

 A music video, directed by both Kiyoko and Austin S. Winchell was released in August.
 It stars her Jem and the Holograms costar Stefanie Scott in the main role of Coley as the love interest of Sonya (played by Kelsey Chow).
-The music video itself caused a big impact on microblogging website Tumblr and eventually went viral, reaching more than 145 million views.
+The music video itself caused a big impact on microblogging website Tumblr and eventually went viral, reaching more than 160 million views.

 Synopsis

 The music video follows Coley and Sonya as they realize their love for each other extends beyond friendship.
-The clip opens with Coley looking sad as she rides a bike through a suburban neighborhood with cuts on her face.
-Coley gets the cuts after Sonya's boyfriend catches them almost kissing by the pool and physically assaults her in a rage.
+The video opens with Coley looking sad as she rides a bike through a suburban neighborhood with cuts on her face.
+Coley gets the cuts after Sonya's boyfriend catches them almost kissing by the pool and physically assaults her in a fit of rage.
 Before the altercation takes place, Coley and Sonya hang out as friends.
 They smoke together at Sonya's house and Coley watches adoringly as Sonya dances freely in an outdoor open space.
 They exchange knowing looks and long stares as they change into swimsuits before the pool party.
 Another day, as Sonya is sitting by the pool, Coley approaches her and sits by her.
 They try to kiss, but Sonya's boyfriend assaults them.
-After Coley is hit by the boyfriend, she jumps on him as he yells at Sonya and continues punching him until Sonya manages to tear her off of him.
+After Coley is hit by Sonya’s boyfriend, she jumps on him as he yells at Sonya and continues punching him until Sonya manages to tear her off of him.
 The two finally kiss, and the video concludes with Coley riding happily on her bike in the same suburban neighborhood from the first scene.